Gwavas, Helston

-Gwavas is a hamlet in the parish of Sithney, Cornwall, United Kingdom.
+Gwavas (Gwavos, meaning winter dwelling) is a hamlet in the parish of Sithney, Cornwall, United Kingdom.
 Gwavas is adjoining Lowertown-by-Helston.
 The hamlet is a rural farming hamlet which once had a shop.
 Gwavas is 1.5 miles northwest of Helston.

 The hamlet is notable for a German plane crash during World War II, when a farmer here heard a loud noise and went out to find a plane crashed into his field.
 His wife made the German men cups of tea, while the farmer went in and cleaned the men's clothes and whistle.